 Our first denial of time will be predicated upon passage to formalism within which only static universes may be represented.
-Thus, it involves an interpretation of general relativity in which there is no change because there is no dynamical structure at all.
-This denial is in part motivated by application of the standard machinery for dealing with the Hamiltonian formulation of a theory displaying gauge symmetry, and in part by a desire to implement a reductive notion of spacetime relationalism specifically within the Hamiltonian formulation of general relativity which is constituted by the canonical version of the theory.
-Ultimately it shall be found to rest on a misunderstanding of the extent to which canonical general relativity can be treated as a standard gauge theory.
-Although this approach will lead to a formalism amenable to the philosophical goals which at least partially motivate it, we shall find that a deficiency in dynamical structure indicates this formalism is fundamentally inadequate for representing the world.
+Thus, it involves an interpretation of general relativity in which there is no change because there is no non-trivial dynamical structure at all.
+This denial is in part motivated by application of the standard machinery for dealing with the Hamiltonian formulation of a theory displaying gauge symmetry, and in part by a desire to implement a reductive notion of spacetime relationalism specifically within the Hamiltonian or canonical formulation of general relativity.
+Ultimately, it shall be found to rest on a misunderstanding of the extent to which canonical general relativity can be treated as a standard gauge theory.
+Although this approach will lead to a formalism amenable to the philosophical goals which at least partially motivate it, we shall find that this formalism is fundamentally inadequate for representing dynamically non-trivial universes.
 Thus, both the basis for and implications of the first of our denials will themselves be denied.

 As well as differing from the first in terms of the formal moves involved, the second of our denials differs as to the philosophical stance with regard to time that it motivates, and that it is motivated by.
-In this context the denial of time amounts to a far weaker assertion that temporal structure has a secondary, derived nature - being constituted parasitically upon relations.
-The fundamental structure of our ontology is taken to be spatial in nature and in accordance with a Machian notion of dynamics, time is seen to emerge equitably and uniquely within the formalism.
-The viability of this approach will be found to rest upon what methodology can be found to respond to a problem of indeterminism which is generic within gauge theory and is, in fact, one of aspect of the motivation for our erroneous first denial.
+In this context the denial of time amounts to a far weaker assertion that metrical temporal structure has a secondary, derived nature - being constituted parasitically upon relations between distinct instantaneous spatial states.
+The fundamental structure of our ontology is taken to be a one dimensional ordering of spatial states (in this sense the second denial retains the topological aspect of time) and in accordance with a Machian notion of dynamics, time is seen to emerge equitably and uniquely within the formalism.
+The viability of this approach will be seen to rest upon whether a methodology can be found to respond to a problem of indeterminism that is generic within gauge theory and is, in fact, one of aspect of the motivation for our erroneous first denial.
 Two responses shall be considered, but only the second, which involves a radical adjustment to the role of absolute scale within general relativity, will be found to be consistent with the philosophical framework for denying time with which we are concerned.